 Columbia Square Residential Tower

-The third phase of the sequenced Columbia Square project was awarded to CEI in September 2014 by general contractor Webcor Builders.
-This portion of the redevelopment project is the new construction of a 200 unit, 20-story residential tower.
-Electrical scope on the project includes fire alarm, first responder, tele/data and security systems, with an expected completion date in April 2016.
-Because all new and renovated buildings in Los Angeles and Santa Monica require a local art installation, the art feature installed at Columbia Square required intense night time light coordination and fine-tuning of several spotlights to accommodate the artist's vision.
+The third phase of the sequenced Columbia Square project is the new construction of a 200 unit, 20-story residential tower.
+Electrical scope on the project included fire alarm, first responder, tele/data and security systems.
+All new and renovated buildings in Los Angeles and Santa Monica require a local art installation, and the art feature installed at Columbia Square required intense night time light coordination and fine-tuning of several spotlights to accommodate the artist's vision.
 This was performed as part of Cupertino Electric’s scope of this portion of the project.